killer4639/sach-ka-saamna/README.md

     It is because you don't have any  postresql online hosted database.
 Use the local one as given.
 Or uncomment it from scripts/tabledef.py

     Images get stored in the assets folder

+    Slack bot will not run so that won't run.
+Contact us
    ```

 <!-- USAGE EXAMPLES -->